 Although BCBSNC already uses internal data to conduct "predictive modeling," it hopes that collaborating with SAS to add new data from third-party sources will provide more insight on customers' needs and habits, according to the News & Observer.

-"By better engaging customers, health plans can provide top-notch customer service and support," said SAS Chief Medical Officer David Hughes.
+"By better engaging customers, health plans can provide top-notch customer service and support," said SAS Chief Medical Officer Graham Hughes.
 "This will allow the health system to deliver consumer-focused patient care.
 Better care often means reduced costs - the health plan wins, the provider wins.
 Most importantly, the customer wins."

 Blues plan offers $20K for anti-obesity ideas

 Blues plans spin off billing, admin work into new company

 N.C.
 Blue Cross to drop Medco for Blues-owned drug services